mcrollin/steelyard/README.md

   <app-id>                The App ID.

 OPTIONS:
-  -v, --verbose           Display all information messages.
+  -l, --limit <limit>     Specify the number of items to analyze. (default: 30)
+        - For builds, the range is 1 to 200.
+        - For versions, the range is 1 to 50.
   --by-version            Fetch sizes categorized by version, not build.
 Slower to retrieve.
-  -l, --limit <limit>     Specify the number of items to analyze.
-                          - For builds, the range is 1 to 200 to 200.
-                          - For versions, the range is 1 to 50. (default: 30)
   --download-size/--no-download-size
                           Include download sizes. (default: --download-size) --install-size/--no-install-size
-                          Include install sizes. (default: --install-size) -o, --output <output>   Specify the destination path for the export JSON file.
+                          Include install sizes. (default: --install-size) -o, --output <output>   Specify the destination path for the generated file.
+  -v, --verbose           Display all information messages.
   -h, --help              Show help information.
 ```